CsabaDu/CsabaDu.DynamicTestData/README.md

 - **Facilitate easy integration** with various test frameworks (MSTest, NUnit, xUnit, xUnit.v3)
 - **Enable extensibility** (through interfaces, abstract types and generics)
 - **Allow for future extensions** (e.g., new data strategies, row types) without breaking existing functionality

 ---
-Thanks!
-Here's your content reformatted as a **nested list with depth**, preserving all the details from the table:

----